fsprojects/Paket/docs/content/caches.md

 Paket allows you two caching options:

-* `versions:all` - stores all currently used version of the dependencies.
+* `versions:all` - stores all versions of the dependencies ever used.
 * `versions:current` - stores only currently used version of the dependencies and deletes all other version.
 This option should not be used with network shares since it might affect other projects.

 ## Caches as package feeds